Allen's Hummingbird / Southern California

 TAHOE BASIN NATIONAL FOREST-ZEPHYR COVE RESORT & MARINA

-Lake Tahoe is a major draw for birding enthusiasts!
+The birds of Lake Tahoe are a major draw for birding enthusiasts!
+Birding Lake Tahoe is a top activity, and for a good reason!
+The birds of Tahoe are stunning.
 Northern Goshawk is listed as special interest by the Forest Service and the states of California and Nevada.

 YOSEMITE NATIONAL PARK